vendia/examples/features/share/smart-contracts/README.md

 Wait about 5 minutes for the Uni to reach a `Running` state.

 ## Step 2 - Create a Smart Contract for Data Validation
-Once the Uni has reached a `Running` state, it's time for the Loan Originator to add some loans.
+Once the Uni has reached a `Running` state, it's time for the Lender to add some loans.

 ### Load Unvalidated Loan Data
-With the Uni running, the Loan Originator is ready to add Loans to the Uni.
+With the Uni running, the Lender is ready to add Loans to the Uni.

 #### Configure the Scripts
-The scripts look for a file named `.share.env` within the `src` directory.
+The below scripts look for a file named `.share.env` within the `src` directory.
 To create that file:

 1. Change into the `src` directory (assuming from the `uni_configuration` directory from Step 1)
    ```shell